 The costs of education are high in Dubai.
 Relocating to Dubai with children of school age may prove to be a challenge if salaries are insufficient to meet educational needs, while also meeting demands of a cosmopolitan lifestyle.
 Typically, private schools that are run by American and British nationals usually have high fees while a few other schools, operated by Asians, are comparatively more affordable.

 The directories and profiles of several private schools in Dubai are available online, and it would be good to research few private schools in Dubai before relocation.
 Further, be aware that a hike in tuition fees can be expected at any time.

 Dubai has a modern communications infrastructure.
 The cost of home telephone rental, call charges, service provider fees, internet connection, mobile/cellular phone contract, in comparison to other cities is moderately expensive.
-Dubai is ranked 167 out of 300 international locations in the cost of living index 2012.
 Within the Emirates, calls are either free and calls outside of the Emirates have very low fees.
 Monthly telephone calls, including a mobile or a landline, could range anywhere from Dh.100 to Dh.1000 within UAE, depending on usage.